TheGoodlike13/liberty_or_death/README.md

 how to install it! 'sudo apt install rpm'.
 It installs without a hitch.
 So how about running the command now?
 It doesn't work.

-First thing that rpm does is immediately reprimand me for doing something I don't what it is.
+First thing that rpm does is immediately reprimand me for doing something I don't know what it is.
 'You should use Alien instead!'
 Oh yeah, I'll just take it up with the guys who wrote the guide.
 I'm sure they can point me to an alien or two.